Electron-antineutrino spectrum from precision measurements of $^{144}$Pr-decay

+The main objective of $\rm{^{144}Pr}$-decay study is to determine the spectrum of electron antineutrinos in the decay of $\rm{{^{144}Pr}}$ with an energy above $1806$~keV, the threshold of the inverse beta decay reaction on hydrogen.
+This is possible at electron energies less than $1192$~keV in the case of a transition to the ground state and at an electron energy less than $495$~keV in the decay to the first excited state.

 The expected sensitivity of the experiment with $\rm{{^{144}Ce} - {^{144}Pr}}$ source relative to the sterile neutrino oscillation parameters depends on the accuracy of flux determination as well as the energy spectrum shape for the electron anti-neutrino emitted in the $\beta-$decay of $\rm{{^{144}Pr}}$ nuclei.
+The sensitivity is evaluated by comparing the observed event rate and positron spectrum of IBD reaction, binned as a function of both energy and distance, with respect to the expected distribution in the presence of oscillations.
+Three data analyses can be performed: these are the so-called ``count rate'', ``shape'' and ``rate + shape'' tests.
+To illustrate the importance of the spectral shape of the antineutrino spectra measurement, just note that the existing shape spectrum uncertainties translates into a $\sim 10$\% uncertainty on the predicted IBD rate~\cite{Gan2013, Gaf2015, Viv2016, Alt2016}.

 The purpose of this work was a precise measurement of the $\beta-$spectra from $\rm{{^{144}Ce} - {^{144}Pr}}$ source and determination of the spectrum of electron anti-neutrinos emitted in the decay $\rm{{^{144}Pr}}$ nuclei with great precision.